-Lookin’ Back is a forward-looking project comprised of six noteworthy Detroit-area musicians united to keep the music of Bob Seger performed on Metro-Detroit and regional stages for the legions who profoundly identify with the man’s poetry, energy and vast catalog of hits spanning five decades.
+Lookin’ Back is a forward-looking project comprised of six noteworthy Detroit-area musicians united to keep the music of Bob Seger performed on Metro-Detroit and regional stages for those legions who profoundly identify with the man’s poetry, energy and vast catalog of hits spanning five decades.

 Although Rock N Roll Never Forgets— entertainment buyers and event organizers often do.
-Here are but a few highlights as to why Bob Seger deserves a world-class Detroit-based tribute band, and our undivided attention to the details:
+Here are a few highlights as to why Bob Seger deserves a world-class Detroit-based tribute band, and consequently our undivided attention to the details:

 Bob Seger was inducted into the Rock-N-Roll Hall of Fame in 2004.
 Although Seger’s history runs deep, we focus our current production primarily around his biggest record sales years from mid-70′s to early 80′s era with a healthy smattering of material from earlier & later years.
 In April of 1976 Bob Seger & The Silver Bullet Band had their big commercial breakthrough with the album Live Bullet which was